What Can Happen If Your Appendix Bursts?

-Appendicitis is a fairly common condition involving inflammation and/or infection of the appendix.
-The precise cause of appendicitis is not well understood, and it can affect anyone at any time, though it is more frequently seen in children.
+The appendix is a thin, pouch-like tube that lies near the meeting point of the small and large intestines.
+Appendicitis is a common condition that involves inflammation and/or infection of the appendix.
+The precise cause of appendicitis is not well understood, and it can affect anyone at any time, although it is more frequently seen in children.
 Because appendicitis can lead to widespread infection, a ruptured appendix, and other severe or life-threatening complications, almost immediate diagnosis and treatment are necessary.

 - Sudden onset of abdominal pain